Key Takeaways

 Reliability

-High-performance DNS servers are built on resilient architectures with load balancing, redundant systems, and automatic failover capabilities.
+High-performance DNS servers are built on resilient architectures with load balancing, redundancy, and automatic failover.
 These features ensure continuous availability and consistent performance, even during periods of high demand or network disruptions, thus minimizing downtime and maintaining service integrity.

 Better Control